Softhouse/raspberry-cluster/README.md

     kubectl label node k8-t<team>-n4 deviceType=blinkt
     ```

-1. All of your pods should now be running:
+1. All of your pods should now be in `Running` state:

     ```sh
     kubectl get pods